Security

 If the authenticator is lost or stolen, it will not be possible to access the account.
 In this case, a Modyo Platform administrator can help by removing the authenticator linked to the user by following these steps:

-- In the top bar, click on the more options button **... ** and select Remove authenticator.
+3. In the top bar, click on the more options button, represented by three dots, and select Remove authenticator.

-If the option to force authentication is enabled, the next time the user attempts to log in, the user will need to initialize the authenticator first.
-When you have an active authenticator, the user must log in again.
+If you have activated the option to force authentication, the next time the user tries to log in, they will need to initialize the authenticator first.
+Once the authenticator is active, the user can proceed with the login process.

 # Best Practices